isabella-droescher/BurgerApp/README.md

 ◦ The entire overview should be scrollable to handle an indefinite number of burgers / drinks.

-◦ If a burger is currently available or not can be determined based on the provided availability dates.
+X If a burger is currently available or not can be determined based on the provided availability dates.

 ◦ When clicking a burger or drink, the detail page should appear.